 A component declaration may have the following annotation:

-When the variable to which this annotation is attached in the declaration cannot be computed due to the structure of the equations, the string "message" can be used as a diagnostic message.
+Only has an effect if specified, and the string must then be non-empty.
+When the variable to which this annotation is attached in the declaration cannot be computed due to the structure of the equations, the string can be used as a diagnostic message.

 [When using BLT partitioning, this means if a variable a or one of its aliases b = a or b = -a cannot be assigned, the message is displayed.
 This annotation is used to provide library specific error messages.]